Encyclopedias in Esperanto: Enciklopedio de Esperanto

-From 1933-34, the Encyclopedia of Esperanto, an encyclopedia of the Esperanto movement, appeared in two editions of Literatura Mondo in Budapest.
+From 1933 to 1934, the Encyclopedia of Esperanto, an encyclopedia of the Esperanto movement, appeared in two editions of Literatura Mondo in Budapest.
 A reprint was published in Hungary by the Hungarian Esperanto Association in 1979 and 1986.
 The majority of the original articles in this encyclopedia have been made into Wikipedia articles on the Esperanto Wikipedia.

 Enciklopedio Kalblanda

 In 1996, the Enciklopedio Kalblanda, an Internet Esperanto Wikipedia, was founded by Stephen Kalb.
 Kalb edited the encyclopedia until 2001, when he donated all 139 of the encyclopedia's articles to the Esperanto Wikipedia.

 Esperanto Wikipedia

-In 2001, the Esperanto Wikipedia was launched and is today the most expansive Esperanto encyclopedia.
-A number of articles concerning the Esperanto movement are based on Enciklopedio de Esperanto.
+In 2001, the Esperanto Wikipedia was launched.